pau-tomas/gb-studio-plugins/README.md

 There's no maximum character length for the text, but the total amount of displayed characters in a scene is limited to by the number of tiles reserved for UI text (52 for non-color mode), this includes text displayed with this event but also any other dialogue or menu.

+Unfortunately autocomplete of variables isn't available for single line textboxes in plugins so you need to use $xxx$ to render variables, for example $100 to render variable 100.

 <img width="300" alt="Mute Channel" src="screenshots/background_text.png"/>

 ## Printer